 - pinch ground nutmeg

 - Wash and peel potatoes and cut into chunks.
-Place in a steamer basket (over a pot of boiling water), cover, and cook 15 to 20 minutes or until sweet potatoes are tender when pierced with a fork or knife.Note: If you don't have a steamer basket, you could boil the sweet potato chunks in a pot of boiling water until tender.
+Place in a steamer basket (over a pot of boiling water (the water shouldn't touch the bottom of the steamer basket)), cover, and cook for 15 to 20 minutes or until sweet potatoes are tender when pierced with a fork or knife.Note: If you don't have a steamer basket, you could boil the sweet potato chunks.
+Place the sweet potato in a large pot and cover with cold water (there should be an inch or two of water above the potatoes, basically ensuring that they are fully submerged and covered by the water).
+Bring to a boil and cook for about 15 to 20 minutes or until tender.
 Drain.

-- Melt butter in a pot on the stove.
-Once melted, remove from heat and add cream, salt, pepper, cinnamon and nutmeg.
-Whisk.
+- Melt butter in a saucepan over medium-low heat.
+Once melted, remove from heat and add cream, salt, black pepper, cinnamon and nutmeg.
+Whisk to combine.
 Pour over sweet potatoes and whip again, just until creamy.

-- Pour potatoes in a serving dish and garnish, if desired.
+- Transfer whipped sweet potatoes to a serving dish and garnish, if desired, with more butter and parsley.
 Enjoy!
-Yields 6 to 8 servings.